wing5wong/artisan-whs-static/source/_events/2024-04-29_ppta-union-meeting-early-finish-to-be-advised.md

 ---
-title: PPTA Union meeting (early finish to be advised)
+title: PPTA Union meeting - students released at 12.50pm
 date: 2024-05-15T22:34:58.466Z
 ---
 PPTA members across the Whanganui region will be meeting together at 1.15pm on Thursday, 16 May.